hawry/events-are-square/README.md

 usage: events [<flags>]

 Flags:
-      --help                 Show context-sensitive help (also try --help-long and --help-man).
+      --help                 Show context-sensitive help (also try
+                             --help-long and --help-man).
-  -a, --autoappend           append 'format=pretty-json' to source URL
+  -a, --autoappend           append 'format=json' to source URL
                              automatically
-  -p, --port=8080            port to listen for incoming requests on -t, --topdomain=hawry.net  restrict calendar requests to a specific top-domain
+  -p, --port=8080            port to listen for incoming requests on -t, --topdomain=hawry.net  restrict calendar requests to a specific
+                             top-domain
+  -z, --timezone=TIMEZONE    add timezoneid to all events
 ```

+#### Timezones
+Unless otherwise specified, the timezone will be in UTC (Zulu-time).
+To change timezone append the flag `-z` or `--timezone=TIMEZONE` where TIMEZONE is the country code according to the [Zone.tab][1] file.

 ## Planned features